RunestoneInteractive/RunestoneServer/README.rst

 How to Contribute
 -----------------

+Following are the steps using which one can contribute :
 #.
 See the file `CONTRIBUTING.md` in this directory
 #.
 Get a Github (free) account.
 #.
 Make a fork of this project.
 That will create a repository in your